Inform data subjects about processing

 It is not sufficient to simply make the information on the processing of personal data available to the data subject; it must be provided in an intelligible, concise and clear form.

-Unlike the Personal Data Act, the GDPR specifies that the contents of the information to be delivered to the data subject are partly dependent on whether the personal data was collected directly from the data subject or from another source.
+The GDPR specifies that the contents of the information to be delivered to the data subject are partly dependent on whether the personal data was collected directly from the data subject or from another source.

 The principle of transparency is provided for as part of the principle of lawful and fair processing.
 The personal data must be processed transparently in relation to the data subject, and the controller must be able to demonstrate this (accountability).